jerfletcher/BitNet-wasm/README.md

 This project uses GitHub Actions to automatically:
 - ✅ Build and test the WASM module on every push
-- 📦 Publish to NPM on tagged releases
+- 📦 Create GitHub releases with compiled artifacts
 - 🚀 Deploy live demo to GitHub Pages
-- 📋 Create GitHub releases with artifacts
+- 🌐 Enable CDN distribution via jsDelivr

 ### Live Demo